KEBABSELLER6/kebacoin-casino/README.md

 I implemented three basic games from casinos: roulette, slot machine and blackjack.
 These not include any advanced logic, just basic Collection shuffles, and the game logic itself.

+### I'm not using this software to earn any money in any form and the software uses a made up currency kebacoin.

 ## Roulette

 ### REST definitions